fatinishraqprapya25/Articles-/JavaScript/Array Methods.md

 console.log(friends);
 ```

+## forEach()

+Array.forEach() is used to execute a provided function once for each element.
+It's a great way to traverse a array without using the traditional for loops.
+We have to pass a callback function as a parameter of the method.

 ## find()

 Array.find() method is used to search specific element through condition.
 We have to pass a callback function as a parameter of the method.
 This callback has also 3 parameters named 'value', 'index', 'array'.
 The first one 'value' is required and the others are optional.
 It will return a value that satisfies the condition written in the callback function.